 Movement Mortgage offers a number of initiatives that focus on “family and relationships, physical health and wellness, financial stability, and professional development.”
 It also has a “Love Works Fund.”
 About 70 percent of its employees contribute to the fund, and the company matches those donations dollar-for-dollar.
 The fund helps employees out financially during times of crisis.

 I’ve found that using benefits as an expression of love works best when those benefits are from the heart and to the heart.
-In other words, as a leader, you have to give something that you believe in and feel great about giving, and the gift (aka the benefit) has to be something the other person really values.
+In other words, to be a better leader, you have to give something that you believe in and feel great about giving, and the gift (aka the benefit) has to be something the other person really values.

 For instance, if no one on your team drinks alcoholic beverages, then you aren’t showing much love by giving them free beer in the break room.
 On the other hand, if you have a team full of dog lovers, they will feel the love if you have a bring-your-dog-to-work day.